squatboy/browser-use-vnc/README.md

 ### 5. Connect to the Session

-Open the provided `url` in your web browser to access virtual display via noVNC.
+Open the provided URL in your web browser to connect to the virtual monitor via noVNC.

 ## Manual Multi-Session Test Example

-You can manually create multiple independent sessions by specifying different `SESSION_ID` and `NOVNC_PORT` environment variables and running separate Docker Compose projects.
+Without using orchestration, you can manually create multiple independent sessions by specifying different `SESSION_ID` and `NOVNC_PORT` environment variables and running separate Docker Compose projects.

 ```bash
 # First session